 As a rule of thumb, adjust the blade height to give you maximum view and grip on the blade to allow for easier removal.

 Replace the old blade with a new one.
-Ensure that you have the blade’s configuration properly set with the teeth facing you and feeding the workpiece.
+Ensure that the blade’s configuration is properly set with the teeth facing you and feeding the workpiece.

 You will also have to hold the new blade in place with the washer and arbor nut.
 After this, you tighten the nut using the same two wrenches.